 In this guide, you shall be taken through the journey of installing the Jetbrains IntelliJ IDEA IDE and how it will interact with the macOS operating system for any module that may make use of the IDE.

-There is an expectation that you will have a JetBrains educational license.
-The IDE that is recommended by this course, is the JetBrains suite of applications.
+The IDE recommended by this course, is the JetBrains suite of applications.
 The JetBrains suite is payware, and as such they do not come for free.
-However, as students at this university you are able to obtain a free educational license.
-To obtain your free license, follow the instructions at the following URL:
+However, as students at this university, you are able to get a free educational licence.
+To get your free license, follow the instructions at the following URL:

 The JetBrains IntelliJ IDEA application is an IDE and is relatively useful for the course you are studying as it provides a means to develop applications (or reports) for a variety of different languages.